rhyswynne/freelance-availability-widget/readme.txt

 6. The legacy widget, in the Twenty Fifteen WordPress theme.

 == Changelog ==
+= 2.2.1 =
+* Tested with 6.5

+= 2.2 =
+* Added the approximation item ~ (tilde), allowing you to show early/mid/late for months.
+* Added the capitalize-first attribute to shortcodes, allowing you to capitalize the first letter of the shortcode string.
+* Tested with 6.4

 = 2.1 =
 * Allow the ability to show different text if the timestamp of the shortcode has passed.
 * Fixed a small bug in the plugin that caused a display warning when WP_DEBUG was on